Julio Porter

-Julio Porter (July 14, 1916 in Buenos Aires – October 24, 1979 in Mexico City) was an Argentine screenwriter and film director known as one of the most prolific screenwriters and film directors in the history of the Cinema of Argentina.
+Julio Porter (July 14, 1916 in Buenos Aires – October 24, 1979 in Mexico City) was an Argentine screenwriter and film director known as one of the most prolific screenwriters and film directors in the history of the Cinema of Argentina and a notable figure of the classical era of Argentine cinema.

 He wrote the scripts for over 100 films between 1942 and his death.
 He directed 25 films between 1951 and 1979.
 His 1967 film Scandal in the Family was entered into the 5th Moscow International Film Festival.